sadriwalaazeema23-dot/AI-RECOMMENDATION-LOGIC/README.md

 ---

 ## 💡 Example Output

-Because you liked: Laptop
+Because you liked: Laptop  You might also like:
-You might also like:
+1. Monitor | Similarity Score: 0.97
-1. Tablet       | Similarity Score: 0.97
+2. Printer | Similarity Score: 0.96
-2. Monitor      | Similarity Score: 0.95
+3. Tablet  | Similarity Score: 0.90

-3. Phone        | Similarity Score: 0.91
+> **Note:** Similarity is computed from sales patterns (price, quantity, and order frequency), not product type.

 ---